oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 By default a Choice instance is a Map with exactly one key-value pair, where the key determines the value type.
 But if a "tag field" (*tfield*) option is present on a Choice field in an Array, Map, or Record container, it indicates that a separate Tag field within that container determines the value type.

-* The Tag field MUST be an Enumerated type derived from the Choice type.
+* The Tag field MUST be an Enumerated type derived from the Choice.
 It MAY contain a subset of fields from the Choice.

 **Example:**

-    Product = Choice {                 // Discriminated union - type identified by a tag
+    Product = Choice {                 // Discriminated union
         1 furniture   Furniture,
         2 appliance   Appliance,
         3 software    Software
     }
-    Dept = Enumerated {                // Explicit Tag values = Enumerated type derived from the Choice type 1 furniture,
+    Dept = Enumerated {                // Explicit Tag values = Enumerated type containing tags derived from the Choice 1 furniture,
         2 appliance,
         3 software